Journalism school: Germany

 During the Third Reich, the Nazis established the Reichspresseschule (Imperial School of Press), in which journalists were taught to write what the National Socialist German Workers' Party wanted the German public to think.

 After the war, the first journalism school in Germany was founded in 1949 as Werner Friedmann Institute.
 1961 the school's name was changed into Deutsche Journalistenschule (German school of journalism).
 In 1979, a new journalism school was created in Hamburg, later renamed after the founder of Stern magazine, Henri Nannen.

 Spain

 The top journalism school in Spain according to El Mundo newspaper is the University of Navarra.
 It is the oldest school of journalism in Spain and among the top 10 world universities of medium size according to the QS ranking.
 Many reputed and well-known journalists have studied at Universidad Complutense de Madrid, one of Madrid's most prestigious university.
 Princess Letizia of Spain studied journalism at this university, which is the main public university in the country.
-Other universities include Carlos III university, Pompeu Fabra University, Autonomous University of Barcelona and Pontifical University of Salamanca.
+Other universities include Charles III University of Madrid, Pompeu Fabra University, Autonomous University of Barcelona and Pontifical University of Salamanca.